 - Most entry panels are coupled with a display panel : PC, Result, DST, SRC, Instruction (the disassembly panel).

 Most values (except the instruction word) are 8-bits wide so 2 Hexadecimal modules are used for PC, Res, DST, SRC and the immediate field of the instruction.
 That's 2×5=10 modules to assemble.
-Which by chance is how many PCB I have ordered :-) (the 5 prototype boards would...Read more »
+Which by chance is how many...Read more »